 - Yogurt – we used coconut yogurt, but any yogurt your baby loves is great.

-- Mashed banana – or homemade baby pumpkin puree to sweetened and add some vitamins.
+- Mashed Banana – or homemade baby pumpkin puree to sweeten and add some vitamins.

 - Plain – babies don’t need added sugar, and they enjoy the creamy, slurry texture of this chia oat pudding plain.

 - Fresh fruits – add some soft, easy-to-eat fruits for babies like raspberries or blueberries.

 The next day, transfer the prepared recipe to mason jars and store for up to 4 days in the fridge.

 You can also freeze overnight oats in ice cube trays and thaw them in the fridge the day before serving.